ManicJamie/HollowKnight.RopeRando/RandomRandoAddons/ReadMe.md

-# RandomRandoAddons
+# RopeRando

-A mod for the game Hollow Knight.
+Quite literally just adds the rope in the watcher knights tower to randomizer.